 Forgeries have captured the imaginations of art world insiders and laypersons alike.
 For example, the Musée Jacquemart-André in Paris is exhibiting two versions of Caravaggio’s “Mary Magdalene in Ecstasy” side-by-side raising the question of which painting is authentic.
 However, a learned eye alone is not enough to spot a forgery.
 Professor Mass emphasized that determining the authenticity of an art object requires collaboration between curators, authenticators, and scientists.
 Experts must evaluate the state of preservation, attribution, genesis, provenance, and title of the work.
 There must be close looking at the aesthetic qualities of the work, evaluation of the history of the work and related documentation, and chemical analysis of the work.
 Furthermore, no expert can determine the authenticity of an object by looking at a photo of the work – it is much better to be able to hold the work to see its actual qualities, such as the true colors, the brushstrokes, and the materials.

-Forgers go into great length to fool experts, Professor Mass explains: forgeries must have the right labels, dates, signature, provenance, restoration history, and materials (paint, canvas) that are time appropriate.
+Forgers go to great lengths to fool experts, Professor Mass explains: forgeries must have the right labels, dates, signature, provenance, restoration history, and materials (paint, canvas) that are time appropriate.
 For example, if you see a work that is supposedly hundreds of years old, with no restoration history, that would be a red flag.
-Similarly, putting a painting under ultraviolet light may shows a blue fluorescence that was invented after WWII; if the painting was supposed to be 1916, that would point to a forgery.
-Or, if there was an original signature, but over sixty percent of the painting was overpaint, that would also warrant consideration (normally, conservation should be limited to twenty to thirty percent of work).
+Similarly, putting a painting under ultraviolet light may show a blue fluorescence that was invented after WWII; if the painting was supposed to be 1916, that would point to a forgery.
+Or, if there was an original signature, but over sixty percent of the painting was overpainted, that would also warrant consideration (normally, conservation should be limited to twenty to thirty percent of work).